Red Form notification

 Why do we have to do this?

 Due to the very large numbers of DofE teams coming into the Peak District National Park (over 2,000 each year), we need to be able to monitor activity more closely.
 In addition, it will enable us to target local information to DofE teams more effectively.
 For example, if we know of an issue at a campsite you are planning to use, we will let you know.
+It also enables the Peak District National Park Authority to gather statistics on the number of young people visiting the Park.

 What if I want to request a Network Assessor?

 Use the Green wild country notification form because it provides more detailed information for the DofE Expedition Assessor than does this Red Form.
-Notify us at least 6 weeks in advance of the start of the expedition, as per instructions on that form.
+Notify us at least six weeks in advance of the start of the expedition, as per instructions on that form.
 This applies even if you are in normal country.

 Where is the Peak District Normal Country?